g-leech/argmin-gravitas/_posts/2017-07-20-first-computers.markdown

 <p><b>Data</b>: A randomly selected atom is not a computer.
 A gun is not a computer.
 An abacus is not a computer, nor is its descendent the slide rule.
 A <a href="{{Monkey}}">primate doing addition</a> is not the <a href="{{wet}}">kind</a> <a href="{{homin}}">of computer</a> we are talking about.
 So we want the first <i>inorganic device that can do complex information-processing automatically, on demand</i>. <a href="#fn:2" id="fnref:2">2</a> </p>

+([Piccinini](https://library.agnescameron.info/philosophy%20of%20science/Physical%20Computation%20-%20A%20Mechanistic%20Account,%20Gualterio%20Piccinini%20(2015).pdf) says a computer is essentially teleological: computing systems are those functional mechanisms whose teleological function is to manipulate substrate-independent vehicles according to a rule.
+A teleological function is a stable contribution towards some goal of an organism.
+These are objective because they're stable causal contributions to goals, individuated by the organism plus its environment, not by an interpreter.)

 <p>(Electricity isn't key, though.
 The fact that we use <a href="{{volt}}">voltages</a> to conduct most of our computations is a matter of <a href="{{flow}}">convenience</a>, not <a href="{{xkcd}}">essence</a>.)</p>